HaroonAkram8/capstone_project/README.md

 - Download: https://ollama.com/
 - Run an Llama3: `ollama run llama3`

+### PyTorch Setup

+Install torch with CUDA from https://pytorch.org/get-started/locally/.
+This project uses torch 2.2.0 with CUDA 12.1 so use other versions at your own risk.
+If you do not have a cuda enabled machine, download regular torch 2.2.0.

 ## Drone Manager

 The DroneManager class is responsible for controlling the drone based on user input and its environment.
 This is where all parts of our project come together to communicate with the drone.